DragonDictate

 DragonDictate, Dragon Dictate, or Dragon for Mac is proprietary speech recognition software.
-The older program, DragonDictate, was originally developed by Dragon Systems for Microsoft Windows.
-It has now been replaced by Dragon NaturallySpeaking for Windows, and has since been acquired by Nuance Communications.
+The older program, DragonDictate, was originally developed by Dragon Systems for Microsoft Windows, and was replaced by Dragon NaturallySpeaking for Windows.
+It was later acquired by Nuance Communications.
 Dragon Dictate for Mac 2.0 (originally named MacSpeech Dictate) is supported only on Mac OS X 10.6 (Snow Leopard).
 Nuance's other products for Mac include MacSpeech Scribe.

 Original DragonDictate

 DragonDictate for Windows was the original speech recognition application from Dragon Systems and used discrete speech where the user must pause between speaking each word.
 The first version, 1.0 was available only through a few distribution and support partners.
 It included a Shure cardioid microphone headset.
 Later it was replaced by Dragon NaturallySpeaking, which allows continuous speech recognition and correction and training of words via the keyboard.
 NaturallySpeaking remains a Windows-only program, and since 2016 distributes in Version 15.
 DragonDictate for Windows is still available but has not been updated since Windows 98 was the current operating system.